-In general, the use by an employee of the Company or any member of his/her family or any of his/her friends or acquaintances of any business opportunity of which the employee becomes aware through his/her Company relationship, without first obtaining the express written consent of the General Counsel, is strictly prohibited.
+In general, the use by an employee or any member of their family or any of their friends or acquaintances of any business opportunity of which the employee becomes aware through their Company relationship, without first obtaining the express written consent of the Legal Department, is strictly prohibited.

 Employees should use the Company's property for legitimate business purposes and conduct the Company's business in a way that furthers the Company's interests rather than their personal interest.
-Employees may not use or take the Company's equipment, supplies, materials or services, except in the normal course of employment, without approval of the supervisor.
+Employees may not use or take the Company's equipment, supplies, materials or services, except in the normal course of employment, without approval of their manager or supervisor.